moneyhoardersglobalnetwork/new-hoardinggateway/README.md

 Use the --no-verify option to skip git commit hooks, e.g. git commit -m "commit message" --no-verify .
 When the --no-verify option is used, the pre-commit and commit-msg hooks are bypassed.
 Copied!
 You can also use the -n option, which is short for --no-verify .

 git push //push to repo //Push updates to repo (main)

+## Latest Updates //Any New Tweaks that may need to be addressed
+We are currently upgrading the BOP UI with a more simple Hoard and UnHoard UI using the MustHodl repo and its components.